Jack Daniel’s Distillery Founders

 Just as she has done for the past ten years, Lexie Phillips makes her short daily drive from where she was raised in Estill Springs to the Jack Daniel’s distillery.
 It is down the quiet, two-lane stretch of smooth country blacktop, past the polite, white-frame houses of small-town Tennessee.
 Except these days, Lexie has been named the first female Assistant Master Distiller at the renowned whiskey works, operating side-by-side with Master Distiller Chris Fletcher.

-On July, 26 1898, Lillian gave birth to Lemuel Lee Tolley in Moore Tennessee, making Lem Jack Daniels grandnephew.
-Lem was a tall, rugged man with a thick skin and stern demeanor earning him the nickname ‘Big Hyde’.
-Lem ‘Big Hyde’ Tolley was a second generation distiller (his father also work at the Jack Daniels distillery) and in 1941 he would become only the third master distiller at Jack Daniels.
+On July 26, 1898, Lillian gave birth to Lemuel Lee Tolley in Moore County, Tennessee, making Lem Jack Daniels’ grandnephew.
+Lem was a tall, rugged man with a thick skin and stern demeanor, earning him the nickname ‘Big Hide’.
+‘Big Hide’ was also a second-generation distiller whose father also worked at Jack Daniels.
+In 1941, Big Hide became only the third master distiller at Jack Daniels.